-II.A List of important risks and missing information
+II.A List of Important Risks and Missing Information

-Important risks of dasatinib are risks that need special risk management activities to further investigate or minimise the risk, so that the medicinal product can be safely administered.
+Important risks of Atomoxetine are risks that need special risk management activities to further investigate or minimise the risk, so that the medicinal product can be safely taken.
 Important risks can be regarded as identified or potential.
-Identified risks are concerns for which there is sufficient proof of a link with the use of dasatinib.
+Identified risks are concerns for which there is sufficient proof of a link with the use of Atomoxetine.
 Potential risks are concerns for which an association with the use of this medicine is possible based on available data, but this association has not been established yet and needs further evaluation.
 Missing information refers to information on the safety of the medicinal product that is currently missing and needs to be collected (e.g. on the long-term use of the medicine).